bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

     orientation = 45deg 10deg 12deg
     ```

-    which describes the rotation of around the $Z$ axis, followed by a
-    rotation around the initial $Y$ axis, and finally a rotation of
-    around the initial $X$ axis.
+    which describes the rotation of 45º around the $Z$ axis, followed by a 10º rotation around the initial $Y$ axis, and finally a rotation of 12º around the initial $X$ axis.

-    !!! note:
+    !!! note
         All supported rotations are extrinsic active rotations, i.e. the vector itself is rotated, not the coordinate system.
 All angles in     configuration files should be specified in the order they will be applied.

 -   A `type` parameter describing the detector model, for example